usethesource/rascal-website/docs/Recipes/Languages/Pico/UseDef/index.md

        so that we can access the whole expression that was matched and retrieve its location information (`u@location`) when we are adding a <location, identifier> pair to the set of occurrences.

-<2> `useStat` extracts uses from all statement variants.
+* `useStat` extracts uses from all statement variants.

-<3> The function `uses` simply applies `usesStats` to the statement part of its program argument.
+* The function `uses` simply applies `usesStats` to the statement part of its program argument.

-<4> The function `defs`  has a Pico program as argument and returns a set of occurrences (definitions) of Pico identifiers.
+* The function `defs`  has a Pico program as argument and returns a set of occurrences (definitions) of Pico identifiers.
     The definition consists of a single set comprehension that consists of the following parts:

     *  ` ... \<- P. stats` enumerates all statements in the program.
     *  `/asgStat(PicoId Id, EXP Exp) \<- P.stats` uses again a descendant match to find all assignment statements.
     *  For each assignment statement a (location, identifier) pair is added to the result.

+added to the result.